Four senior hires help fuel growth; distributed team powers global operational model

 And yes, many of these roles can be based in Austin.
 “I couldn’t think of anywhere else to live and work than Austin,” said Gabe Dennison, Testlio’s new Head of Sales.
 “I’m thrilled to serve Testlio and our clients from here.”

-Testlio is the leader in managed QA services for global-scale consumer apps.
-More than 1 billion people use the apps we assure for clients like CBS, Hotels.com, Microsoft, and The NBA.
+Testlio is the originator of networked testing.
+When apps must perform brilliantly, clients like CBS, Hotels.com, Microsoft, and The NBA turn to Testlio to ensure world-class customer experiences.
 Powered by an industry-leading platform and 15,000+ expert testers in 100+ countries, we provide a comprehensive suite of functional testing, regression testing, automation testing, localization testing, and other testing services.
 Visit www.testlio.com for more information.